batuubasar/Zoo-Classification-Project-with-Machine-Learning/README.md

 Accuracy: Approximately 95%
 Precision and Recall: Generally high, indicating good performance in both identifying positive examples and minimizing false negatives.

 **k-NN Classifier**
 Accuracy: Approximately 87%
 Precision and Recall: Precision values vary depending on the task and chosen k value.
 Generally, precision is slightly lower compared to MLP.

-**Predicting Class of a New Instance**
+## Predicting Class of a New Instance
 Both MLP and k-NN classifiers were used to predict the class of a new animal instance based on given features.
 Predictions from both classifiers are provided.

-**10-Fold Cross Validation**
+## 10-Fold Cross Validation
-MLP Classifier: Evaluated using 10-fold cross-validation, showing metrics for accuracy, precision, and recall. k-NN Classifier: Also evaluated using 10-fold cross-validation, with results for accuracy, precision, and recall.
+**MLP Classifier**: Evaluated using 10-fold cross-validation, showing metrics for accuracy, precision, and recall.
+**k-NN Classifier**: Also evaluated using 10-fold cross-validation, with results for accuracy, precision, and recall.

-**Summary of Classification Results**
+## Summary of Classification Results
 **MLP Classifier**
 Accuracy: Superior compared to k-NN, with nearly flawless performance.
 Precision and Recall: High values indicate effectiveness in classifying positive examples and minimizing false negatives.

 **k-NN Classifier**
 Accuracy: Slightly lower than MLP, but still performs well.
 Precision and Recall: Varies by k value, generally lower precision compared to MLP.